Calvary Presbyterian Church.

-THE OLD CHURCH, to our right, is from 1882.
+THE OLD CHURCH, to our right, is from eighteen eighty two.
 It is now a concert hall.

 FOLLOW ALONG WITH PICTURES